Lena Nersesian Sex Tape: Photos, Video Of YouTube Star ‘Lena The Plug’ Go Viral After Her Promise To Fans

 — lena the plug (@lenanersesian) January 21, 2017

-If sex tape boast from Lena Nersesian was really just a marketing ploy, and so far it has worked.
+If sex tape boast from Lena Nersesian was really just a marketing ploy, it has worked so far.
 The video has gained close to 1 million views in the last five days, and Lena has gained 60,000 subscribers.
 But she’s still far from her goal — at the time the video was posted, she still had fewer than 150,000 subscribers.

 [Featured Image by Morris MacMatzen/Getty Images]